yzhuo33/BandGapPredictor/README.md

 This package provides a machine learning model trained based on experimetally measurements to predict the bandgap energy (Eg) for inorganic materials via the command-line.

+put compositions that you want to predict in the "to_predict" file, then run "model_uniform" in Jupyter.
+After running the file, you will get a new .xlsx file name "predicted", where the first column is your composition and the second is predicted Eg.

 ## Table of Contents

 - [Citations](#citations)